turtle96/taskell/docs/UserGuide.md

 <!--- @@author A0142130A --->

 #### Clearing all entries : `clear`
-You can use the `clear` command to permanently clear **all** task data. <br>
+You can use the `clear` command to clear all task data permanently. <br>

 Format: `clear`

 <p align="center"><img src="images/screenshots/clearCmd.png" width="800"></br>
 Figure 9: `clear` prompts a confirmation pop-up window<br>

-> Take Note! <br>
+> Take note! <br>
-> * `clear` command is irreversible!
+> `clear` command is irreversible!

 #### Showing history : `history` or `hist`
-You can view the command history available for undo on the right panel when undoing your previous commands.<br>
+You can use the `history` command to view a list of actions that can be undone.
+The command history will be shown in the right panel..<br>

 Format: `history` or `hist`
 <p align="center"><img src="images/screenshots/historyCmd.png" width="800"></br> <br>
-Figure 10: `hist` displays a list of command history on the right panel
+Figure 10: `hist` displays the command history on the right panel

-> Take Note! <br>
+> Take note! <br>
 > * Only commands that are available for undo will be shown here.
-> * Refer to the `undo` section below for more information on which commands can be undone.
+> * Refer to the `undo` section below to find out which commands can be undone.

 #### Reverting previous action : `undo`
-If you wish to undo your most recent action, you can do so by using the `undo` command.<br>
-To undo previous commands, <kbd>Enter</kbd> `hist` to see a list of previous commands that can be undone.<br>
-Then use the `undo` command together with the specified INDEX from the list of command history.
+You can use the `undo` command to undo your previous actions.

 Formats: <br>
 - `undo`<br>
-Undo the most recent command executed.<br>
+Undo the most recent command executed<br>
 - `undo` INDEX<br>
 Undo the command at the specified index in the  command history.<br>
 Example: `hist`, then `undo` 3, will undo the third command in the command history.
 <p align="center"><img src="images/screenshots/undoCmd.png" width="800"></br>
-Figure 11: `undo` reverts the last item on the list of command history
+Figure 11: `undo` reverts the last item in the command history

-> Take Note! <br>
+> Take note! <br>
-> * Undo command only supports `add`, `edit`, `delete`, `done`, `undone` and `undo` commands.
+> Undo command only supports `add`, `edit`, `delete`, `done`, `undone` and `undo` commands.
-> * `clear` command is irreversible!

 #### Showing calendar view : `calendar` or `cal`
 You can use the `calendar` command to view a calendar. <br>

 Format: `calendar` or `cal` <br>

-You can refer the calendar on the right panel when adding tasks and scheduling events.
+You can refer to the calendar on the right panel when adding tasks and scheduling events.
 A fine red line is used to indicate the current time.
 <br> <p align="center"> <img src="images/screenshots/calendarCmd.png" width="800"> </br>
-Figure 12: Example of how the current time marker looks like.<br>
+Figure 12: Example of how the current time marker looks like<br>

 The calendar view reflects the tasks shown in the left panel.
-Each block is marked with the index corresponding to the task, meaning a block marked "4" would correspond to the fourth task.<br>
+Each block is marked with the index corresponding to the task, meaning a block marked '4' would correspond to the fourth task.<br>
 By default, the calendar view will be shown on the right panel.
-As the `history` command also utilises the right panel to display the command history, you have to use the `calendar` command to toggle between both views.<br>
+As the `history` command also utilizes the right panel to display the command history, you have to use the `calendar` command to toggle between both views.<br>

 > Take note! <br>
-> Entering other commands (i.e. `find`, `add`) will revert the right panel back to calendar as it is the default view. <br>
+> Entering other commands (i.e. `find`, `add`) will revert the right panel back to the calendar view as it is the default view. <br>

 #### Saving the information in Taskell : `save`